devvyou/signin_oAuth2.0/README.md

 In this account i will build another project, more complete in ejs/html terms.
 So you can understand it more and more.
 It will be a 'real project scenario '.

-Before coding, most importantly, you've to setup this project inside the dev console of google.
+<h1>Before coding, most importantly, you've to setup this project inside the dev console of google.</h1>

 https://console.cloud.google.com